Skip to main content

 Revised policy on seeking a review (PDF, 1.05 MB): allows review of oral exam outcomes in addition to written exams

-Approved examination application: you will be invited via email from the Regulator Portal to complete written and oral exams as applicable to the statutory function certificate you wish to hold.
-You must accept the invitation in the Mining Workers section of the Regulator Portal through the link in the invitation email or withdraw from it if you are not able to attend before the exams.
+You will be invited via email from the Regulator Portal to complete written and oral exams as applicable to the statutory function certificate you wish to hold.
+You must accept the invitation in the Mining Worker's section of the Regulator Portal through the link in the invitation email or withdraw from it if you are not able to attend before the exams.

 Overview

-To prepare effectively to fulfil the requirements of certificate of competence examination success, a multi-faceted approach is required.
+To prepare effectively to fulfil the requirements of certificate of competence exam success, a multi-faceted approach is required.

 Coal mines – open cut